guardian/commercial/.changeset/dirty-dancers-repeat.md

 '@guardian/commercial': minor
 ---

-Use @guardian/browserslist-config to govern broswer compatibility
+Use @guardian/browserslist-config to govern browser compatibility